 This classic Lemon Meringue Pie is just like the one my grandma used to make.
 No lemon pie filling mixes here.
 From scratch lemony goodness that is light and lemony with a flaky homemade pastry crust.

-Lemon pie is my humble opinion complicated.
-All 3 elements need to be perfectly balanced.
+Timing is everything and 3 elements need to be perfectly balanced.
 Flaky pie crust, a thick lemony centre and a light fluffy meringue topping.
-Not an easy feat!
+Not an easy feat but I have provided tips and all the steps to get you to the finish line!

 I will say that when I made this recipe based on the instructions my kitchen blew up.
-I think I must have used 3 pots, 3 bowls and a millions spoons etc. to do this and was racing around like a mad woman.
+I think I must have used 3 pots, 3 bowls and a million spoons etc. to do this and was racing around like a madwoman.
 So I have modified the instructions a bit to make this recipe flow a little more to the order I am used to doing things.

 How to Make Fresh Pastry Like a Champ!